JoaoMiguelCosta/JoaoMiguelCosta/readme.md

 - Requirements gathering
 - Planning and architecture
 - Frontend and backend development
-- Database modelling
+- Database modelling and management
+- REST API development and integration
 - Testing and validation
 - Deployment and environment configuration
 - Maintenance and support

 I have practical experience developing management platforms, institutional websites and websites for real businesses and events.

-I am currently looking to join a team where I can apply this experience, continue improving my technical skills and contribute to products with real impact.
+I am looking to join a team where I can apply this experience, continue improving my technical skills and contribute to products with real impact.

+I am also available for **freelance projects**, from institutional websites to complete web applications.

 ---